Nestea Logo

 Nestea Logo 2003

-The brand logo was refined and improved in the direction of naturalness and naturalness.
+The brand logo was refined to achieve greater naturalness.
 The more clumsy blue edging of the ice-floe was transformed into a dark blue shade.
 The letters acquired the same tone, reinforcing the association with a refreshing cold drink.
-The tea leaves became three-dimensional, closer to nature, thanks to an interplay of light and dark green shades.
+The tea leaves became three-dimensional and closer to nature thanks to an interplay of light and dark green shades.
 The rounded font was changed into a chiseled, sharp, and “icy” one.
 On the whole, it looked as if an ice cube was falling into the glass.

 2009 – 2014